-A stock market index measures the performance of a particular “basket” of stocks, representing a specific industry or region.
-Investors use these market indexes in many ways—to analyze current market conditions, identify industry trends, and invest in index funds.
+A stock market index measures the performance of a particular “basket” of stocks, representing a market segment based on factors such as market capitalization, industry, or region.
+Investors use these market indexes in many ways, such as to analyze current market conditions, identify industry trends, and invest in index funds.

 To help you better understand how market indexes work and how investors use them to their advantage, here’s a deep dive into the inner workings of stock market indexes.